solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 There are many different use cases where function calls can improve your app like:

 - Calling External Tools.
-Chatbots are great at providing answers to questions from users.
+Chatbots are fantastic at providing answers to questions from users.
 By using function calling, the chatbots can use messages from users to complete certain tasks.
 For example, a student can ask the chatbot to "Send email to my instructor saying I need more assistance with this subject".
 This can make a function call to send_email(to: string, body: string)
 - Create API or Database Queries.
 Users can find information using natural language that gets converted into a formatted query or API request.
 An example of this could be a teacher who requests "Who are the students that completed the last assignment" which could call a function named get_completed(student_name: string, assignment: int, current_status: string)
 - Creating Structured Data.
-Users can take a block of text or CSV and use the LLM to extract important information from it.
+Users can take a block of text or CSV and use the LLM to extract valuable information from it.
 For example, a student can convert a Wikipedia article about peace agreements to create AI flash cards.
 This can be done by using a function called get_important_facts(agreement_name: string, date_signed: string, parties_involved: list)

 ## User Experience (UX)